RefPerSys/RefPerSys/SHORT-TERM-TODO.md

 Review file `refpersys.hh` for spelling mistakes in comments.

-Remove there `class Rps_PayloadWebPi` and `PaylWebHandler` and `PaylWebex` and simulatnously remove the persistent objects and classes related to Web from the persistent store....
+Not sure if we want to remove there `class Rps_PayloadWebPi` and `PaylWebHandler` and `PaylWebex` and simulatnously remove the persistent objects and classes related to Web from the persistent store....

 Add transient (non-dumped) payloads for: *forked* Unix processes, `popen`-ed file handles, smart pointers to C++ input or output